Dimetrius-eng/UX-UI-design/Laboratory/Laboratory_work_5/Laboratory_work_5.md

 ## Conclusions

-&nbsp;&nbsp;&nbsp;During the first stages of this laboratory work, I learned how to transform user research results, such as User Stories and CJM, into a clear logical structure called User Flow.
-This step was essential for visualizing the main path of the fitness application user.
+&nbsp;&nbsp;&nbsp;In this laboratory work, I completed the full cycle of UX/UI structure design.
+Starting with User Flow, I defined the logic of the application, including critical decision points and error handling.
-&nbsp;&nbsp;&nbsp;I also practiced creating Low-fidelity wireframes in Figma.
-By using the Layout Grid system (4 columns for mobile) and the 8-point system, I built a stable and consistent "skeleton" of the product.
-Using simple grey shapes and placeholders instead of detailed design helped me focus purely on the information hierarchy and usability.
-This foundation is critical for developing a functional and user-friendly interface.
+&nbsp;&nbsp;&nbsp;By creating Low-fidelity and then High-fidelity wireframes, I established a strong visual hierarchy based on a 12px typography system and a 4-column Layout Grid.
+Finally, the interactive prototype in Figma proved that the selected design solutions are effective, and the "Happy Path" is intuitive for the end-user.
+This project serves as a ready-to-use technical foundation for the visual UI styling phase.